pivotal-cf/docs-aws-services/creating.html.md.erb.md

         <tr><td><strong>Applications</strong></td>
                 <td>string list</td>
                 <td>no</td>
-                <td>List of applications to install (e.g. "Pig", "HBase").
-Please check supported applications for EMR release versions <a href="http://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-components.html#emr-release-applications" rel="nofollow">here</a>.</td>
+                <td>List of applications to install (e.g. "Pig", "HBase"). <br><br>For more information about supported applications for EMR release versions, see <a href="http://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-components.html#emr-release-applications" rel="nofollow">About Amazon EMR Releases.</a>.</td>
         </tr>
         <tr><td><strong>ApplicationConfigs</strong></td>
                 <td>JSON list</td>
                 <td>no</td>
-                <td>List of application configurations.
-More info <a href="http://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-configure-apps.html" rel="nofollow">here</a></td>
+                <td>List of application configurations. <br><br>For more information about application configurations, see <a href="http://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-configure-apps.html" rel="nofollow">Configuring Applications.</a></td>
         </tr>
         <tr><td><strong>BootstrapActions</strong></td>
                 <td>JSON list</td>
                 <td>no</td>
-                <td>Bootstrap action that will run before Hadoop starts and before node begins processing data.
-More info <a href="http://docs.aws.amazon.com/emr/latest/DeveloperGuide/emr-plan-bootstrap.html" rel="nofollow">here</a>.</td>
+                <td>Bootstrap actions that will run before Hadoop starts and before node begins processing data. <br><br>For more information about Bootstrap Actions, see <a href="http://docs.aws.amazon.com/emr/latest/DeveloperGuide/emr-plan-bootstrap.html" rel="nofollow">(Optional) Create Bootstrap Actions to Install Additional Software.</a>.</td>
         </tr>
         <tr><td><strong>Ec2KeyName</strong></td>
                 <td>string</td>
                 <td>no</td>
-                <td>Name of an existing EC2 key pair that will be used for SSH access</td>
+                <td>Name of an existing EC2 key pair that will be used for SSH access.</td>
         </tr>
         <tr><td><strong>S3LogUri</strong></td>
                 <td>string</td>
                 <td>no</td>
-                <td>Logging output S3 bucket URI</td>
+                <td>Logging output S3 bucket URI.</td>
         </tr>
 </table>

-<strong>An example of configuring an application is shown below using HBase.
-To configure HBase to use an S3 bucket as a root directory, use the following snippet for the ApplicationConfigs:</strong>
+An example of configuring an application is shown below using HBase.
+To configure HBase to use an S3 bucket as a root directory, use the following snippet for the <strong>ApplicationConfigs</strong> portion of the config.json:

 <pre class="json">
 "ApplicationConfigs": [{